yashar0x/XSS-Keylogger/README.md

 ## Victim Side:

-Simply inject the content of [keylogger-script.js](keylogger-script.js) file into the victim's application.
+Set the attacker's IP/Domain address and simply inject the content of [keylogger-script.js](keylogger-script.js) file into the victim's application.